JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 LayoutWrap: true // allows columns to wrap on narrow widths
 </pre>

-3. Insert three *Vertical containers* inside **cntBodyGalleries** and rename them:
+3. Insert two *Vertical containers* inside **cntBodyGalleries** and rename them:

 <Pre>
 cntPurchaseOrders

 cntMyPurchaseOrders

-cntPurchaseOrderDueDate
 </pre>

-4. Set the same properties on each of the three column containers so they share space evenly and stretch:
+4. Set the same properties on each of the two column containers so they share space evenly and stretch:
-// Apply to: cntPurchaseOrders, cntMyPurchaseOrders, cntPurchaseOrderDueDate
+// Apply to: cntPurchaseOrders & cntMyPurchaseOrders

 <pre> Power Fx